Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 “I don’t hate you [Israelis] because you’re Jewish”, he assured us, before adding forcefully (for just Israelis!?) “you ignorant duplicitous genocidal scumbags.”

-I’ve spent most of the past week sheltering from the rockets that Tadhg hopes will kill me and my compatriots so that he can jubilate in the destruction of the world’s only Jewish State (at which point we can only assume his perma-anger will vanish like a bomb shelter after Pikud HaOref give the all-clear).
+Like millions of Israelis, I’ve spent most of the past week sheltering from the rockets that Tadhg hopes will kill me and my compatriots so that he can jubilate in the destruction of the world’s only Jewish State (at which point we can only assume his perma-anger will vanish like a bomb shelter after Pikud HaOref gives the all-clear, although somehow I’m not counting on it.
+Speaking of which what would people like Tadhg even do if their fantasies were fulfilled?).

-This is not an attempt to stifle free speech or ask Tadhg to learn the words to hava nagila and see if a bottle of Tubi 60 can get him over his Jew hatred syndrome (JHS).
+This is not an attempt to stifle free speech.
+Nor is it a plea to ask Tadhg to learn the words to hava nagila and see if a bottle of Tubi 60 can get him over his Jew hatred syndrome (JHS).
+Tadhg’s disposition towards Jews and Israel will remain forever as bleak as an LGBT parade in Tehran.

 “But it [the EU] said Ireland had still failed to implement provisions relating to “criminalising the public incitement to violence or hatred” or the “condoning, denial or gross trivialisation of international crimes and the Holocaust”.